Tennessee OSG Honors Fellowship

 Applicants must be recent law school graduates with an exceptional academic record and a passion for public service.
 Because the Office of the Solicitor General is responsible for ensuring excellence in all the State’s appellate work and in all opinions issued by the Attorney General, applicants must have demonstrated outstanding research and writing skills, a familiarity with and interest in federal constitutional law and statutory interpretation, and an interest in Tennessee constitutional law.
 Judicial clerkship experience, particularly at the federal appellate level, is strongly favored.
 Applicants must be licensed and admitted to practice law in at least one State or have admission pending.
 Admission to practice law in Tennessee is not a prerequisite for application, but an applicant who is not licensed in Tennessee and who accepts a Tennessee OSG Honors Fellowship will be required to apply for admission in Tennessee.

-The Office will be accepting applications between July 15, 2022, and October 28, 2022, for the 2023-24 Tennessee OSG Honors Fellowship.
-To apply, please send the following materials to Ms. Kelly Smith, Senior Advisor to the Chief of Staff, at Kelly.Smith@ag.tn.gov.
+The Office will be accepting applications between July 17, 2023, and October 31, 2023, for the 2024-25 Tennessee OSG Honors Fellowship.
+To apply, please send the following materials to Mr. Pete Sullivan, Sr. Human Resources Manager, at firstname.lastname@example.org,

 - cover letter and contact information;

 - résumé (including bar admission and pending bar admission status);

 - three letters of reference under separate cover from people familiar with your work; and

 - writing sample of no more than 15 pages that is solely your work product.

 Mr. Sullivan is also available to help with any questions you may have about the program or the application process.